 Our mission is to remove environmental legacies resulting from more than 60 years nuclear weapons development and government-sponsored nuclear energy research.
 Each of Oak Ridge’s three primary cleanup sites face unique challenges that threaten safety and hinder the Department’s missions.

 Protecting the Region’s Health and Environment

 Our employees understand that their progress enhances the health and safety of the region.
-At ETTP, we are removing contaminated facilities.
-At Y-12, we are finding ways to contain and remove mercury from the environment, and at ORNL, we are focused on eliminating waste inventories and reducing nuclear and radiological risks.
+We've completed almost all major cleanup ETTP.
+At Y-12, we are removing high-risk facilities and building infrastructure to prevent mercury releases into the environment.
+At ORNL, we are demolishing old reactors, eliminating waste inventories, and reducing nuclear and radiological risks.

 Ensuring the Department’s Vital Missions of Science, Energy, and National Security